-Overview of quality improvement (QI) and its important relationship to leadership.
-Focus on practical skills with sufficient theory to understand the origins of the philosophy and processes encompassed by QI.
+Overview of continuous quality improvement (CQI) and its important relationship to leadership.
+Focus on practical skills with sufficient theory to understand the origins of the philosophy and processes encompassed by CQI.
 For working practitioners with current or future management/leadership responsibilities within their organizations.

 Course will orient students to market-based strategies, models, and tactics for improving individual and community health status within the framework of marketing, strategic communication, and advocacy.
 Online course.